Cubid-Me/cubid-docs/cubid-starter.md

 ## Overview

-The **CUBID Starter App** is built using the **Next.js** framework on top of **Supabase**.
+The **CUBID Starter Demo App** is built using the **Next.js** framework on top of **Supabase**.
 It inherits its structure from both **Create React App** and **Create Next App**, making it familiar to developers experienced with React and Next.js.
 The app demonstrates how to interact with CUBID APIs for digital identity management, including fetching unique user identifiers (UUIDs), trust scores, and detailed identity information.

-The demo version of the app, which can be tested at [https://starter.cubid.me](https://starter.cubid.me/), is fully functional but does not store any user data, using Supabase only for authentication.
+The demo version of the app, which can be tested at [https://starter.cubid.me](https://starter.cubid.me/), is fully functional but does not store any user data, using Supabase only for authentication and API call handling.
 This document provides technical guidance for developers on how to interact with the app and integrate CUBID APIs.

 ## Getting Started